 - Before starting the project, talk about the symbolism and significance of prayer flags with your child and look online for examples.
 Prayer flags traditionally come in sets of five, using five different colors that represent the elements, arranged in a specific order:

 - White for air/wind

 - Yellow for earth

-- A horse, symbolizing speed or transformation, is usually placed in the center of a prayer flag, with four other animals at the corners: dragon, garuda (like an eagle), tiger, and snow lion.
+- A horse, symbolizing speed or transformation, is usually placed in the center of a prayer flag, with four other animals at the corners: dragon, garuda (similar to an eagle), tiger, and snow lion.
 Encourage your child to draw one or all of these images or an image of his own on the cloth using fabric paint or markers.